shlokalakka/ocaml.org/site/learn/faq.md

 ###  Pattern matching
 #### How to do nested pattern matching?

-You imperatively need to enclose between parens a pattern matching which is written inside another pattern matching.
+You imperatively need to enclose between parentheses a pattern matching which is written inside another pattern matching.
 In effect, the internal pattern matching “catches” all the pattern matching clauses that are written after it.
 For instance: